luminati-io/google-reviews-api/README.md

 This repository provides two approaches for collecting Google Reviews data:

 1. **Free Scraper**: A lightweight solution for small-scale projects, testing, personal research, and educational purposes.
 2. **Bright Data Google Reviews API**: A robust, high-volume solution for enterprise-level, scalable, and reliable data extraction.
+Part of the [SERP API](https://brightdata.com/products/serp-api).

 ## Table of Contents